The History of the Fox Creek Library

 The library now supplies its patrons not only with books, but magazines, Daisy Reader CD's, DVD's, computer with internet access and online webisodes (story time with a craft).
 Its hours of operation have expanded from four hours a week Thursday evenings to six days a week.
 Its staffing has grown from one volunteer Librarian to two full time librarians and two part time librarians.

 The Fox Creek Library is a great example of what volunteers can accomplish.
 Over the years many, many citizens of Fox Creek have volunteered their services to it.
 The early volunteers were Norma Richaug, Mary Hood, Shirley Hood, Marion St. Clair, Anne Peterson, Maureen Kneller, Pat Burridge and many more.

 We enjoy partnerships with a variety of groups including the Community Resource Centre, The CHAMP Team, CIBC, Fox Creek School Parent Council, The Alberta Foundation for the Arts, local artists and Alberta Human Resources and Employment and Youth Connections in joins purchases with Fox Creek School to create a computer "Career Corner".
 The Library has started presenting art exhibits, author visits, music displays, and even children's performers.
 The library has also started local displays in the library, including art displays and displays of groups and organizations.
-Probably the biggest partnership that the library has is with the Fox Creek School.
-A huge part of what has made the Library what it is today has come from this partnership.

 The Fox Creek Library is also a member of the Peace Library System in 2002 and this has been a significant factor in keeping us up on technological development.
 The latest major event at our Library has been partnering with Peace Library System in joining TRAC.